About Docs GitHub Discord Sign in

 Key Type Description

-name string Required and must be unique across the fields array.
-Machine name for the field. body is reserved for the body of the file when dealing with a frontmatter file (e.g. YAML frontmatter).
+name string Required (unless defining a component directly under the components key) and must be unique within its parent fields array.
+Machine name for the field. body is reserved for the main content of the file when dealing with a frontmatter format (e.g., YAML frontmatter).

-type string Defines the type of field: boolean, code, date, image, number, object, rich-text, select, string or text.
-If undefined or set to a field that doesn't exist, it defaults to text.
+type string Defines the type of field.
+Can be a single type name: block, boolean, code, date, file, image, number, object, reference, rich-text, select, string, text or uuid.
+If undefined, it defaults to text unless fields is defined (then it defaults to object).

 list boolean or object If truthy, the field is an array of values (of the type defined for the field).
-See the "View" section below.
+See the "List" section below.

 hidden boolean If true, the field will not be displayed in the form but will be saved.
 It is usually used with default to set a required field that shouldn't be edited by users, like for example the language of a post (lang: en-US).